Maluri station: LRT-MRT Linkway

-Exits and entrances

-Maluri station has a total of 4 entrances/exits - Entrances A, B and D are at both sides of Jalan Cheras, all of them belong to the MRT station.
-Entrance C is the given name for the paid-to-paid pedestrian link bridge between the LRT and MRT stations and is not an entrance from outside.
-There is one entrance only for the LRT station which is also linked to Jalan Cheras.
-The bus stops are accessible via Entrance B, D and also the LRT station entrance.

 History

 KTM Ampang branch line

 The alignment of the LRT Ampang Line at this location uses the alignment of the old Federated Malay States Railways tracks which ran from Ampang Junction, where the Ampang branch line left the West Coast Main Line (between today's Chan Sow Lin LRT station and Miharja LRT station) to head to the branch line terminus at Ampang town (where today's Ampang Line depot and Ampang LRT station is located).

 This branch line was opened on 1 May 1914 and was mostly to cater to the tin mines in the Ampang area.
 However, no railway station is known to have existed at this location during this period.

 The tracks crossed Jalan Cheras as a level crossing until the alignment was converted for the construction of the LRT in the 1990s where a railway bridge was built over the road.

 LRT Ampang Line station

 The LRT station was constructed as part of the development of the STAR LRT project in the 1990s.
 It was completed and opened together with the line on 16 December 1996, along with 13 other stations between the Sultan Ismail and the Ampang.

 The line was the first LRT line to be operational in Malaysia.